Proto-Afroasiatic language

 Proto-Afroasiatic (PAA), also known as Proto-Hamito-Semitic, Proto-Semito-Hamitic, and Proto-Afrasian, is the hypothetical proto-language from which all modern Afroasiatic languages are descended.
-Though estimates vary widely, it is believed by scholars to have been spoken as a single language around 12,000 to 18,000 years ago (12 to 18 kya), that is, between 16,000 and 10,000 BC.
-Although no consensus exists as to the location of the Afroasiatic homeland, the putative homeland of Proto-Afroasiatic speakers, the majority of scholars agree that it was located within West Asia or Northeast Africa.
+Though estimates vary widely, scholars believe it was spoken as a single language around 12,000 to 18,000 years ago, that is, between 16,000 and 10,000 BC.
+Although no consensus exists as to the location of the Proto-Afroasiatic homeland, the putative homeland of its speakers, the majority of scholars agree that it was located within West Asia or Northeast Africa.

-The reconstruction of Proto-Afroasiatic is problematic and has not progressed to the degree found in Indo-European linguistics.
-The immense amount of time over which the branches have been separated, coupled with the wide gap between the attestations of the original branches (from the 3rd millennium BC for the Egyptian and Semitic languages, to as recently as the 19th and 20th centuries AD for many Chadic, Cushitic, and Omotic languages) mean that determining consistent sound correspondences has not yet been possible.
+The linguistic reconstruction of Proto-Afroasiatic is problematic and has not progressed to the degree found in Indo-European linguistics.
+The immense amount of time over which the branches have been separated, coupled with the wide gap between the attestations of the original branches (from the 3rd millennium BC for the Egyptian and Semitic languages, to as recently as the 19th and 20th centuries for many Chadic, Cushitic, and Omotic languages) mean that determining consistent sound correspondences has not yet been possible.
 In addition to more traditional proposed consonant correspondences, there is also a divergent proposal that has become popular among Egyptologists; there is no agreement about PAA's vowels, the existence of tone, or its syllable structure.
 At the same time, scholars disagree as to whether and to what extent the classical Semitic languages of Western Asia are a conservative, faithful representation of PAA morphology.
 This is particularly important for the question of whether the lexical roots in the language were originally mostly biradical or triradical, that is, whether they originally had two or three consonants.
 It also plays into the question of the degree to which Proto-Afroasiatic had root-and-pattern morphology, as most fully displayed in the Semitic, Egyptian, and to some degree Cushitic branches.